-One of the most frustrating things someone with IBS can hear from a doctor is “It’s just stress…”
+One of the most frustrating things we can hear from a doctor about our IBS is “It’s just stress…”

 Are you feeling it today?
 You have an overflowing to-do list.
 The atmosphere is starting to feel strained, you start feeling fidgety and want to go and get a coffee.